Last updated on December 9, 2022

 I must confess that it didn’t take long for me to feel saddened by what I discovered.
 These religious spaces are not, as I imagined, primarily about religion, but about community.
 They are temples of togetherness, places to pray, yes, but also places in which people of the village could connect and share their lives.
 I wanted to emphasise this fact, which is why I decided to include the archival images I found during my research.

 Going through old archival images, I was amazed to see the size of the gatherings.
 Whether it was a Whitsun walk or an Easter service, people always came together, there was a sense of community that is all but gone entirely today.

-Essentially it became obvious to me that what was most interesting was not the buildings themselves but the people who once inhabited them.
+It became obvious to me that what was most interesting was not the buildings themselves but the people who once inhabited them.
 The archive images I included show large groups of people and I felt it was important to try and talk to them.
 Edward is one of these people, a local who grew up attending Bethel Chapel and later became a deacon there.
 He is now a renowned musical composer and conductor, putting the skills he learnt in Bethel to good use.